AlexBug1982/portfolio/index.md

 In Mid 2017 my co-founder and I started our own company WeSource UG.
 Our vision was to give recruiters and hiring managers the opportunity to reach out to passive candidates with a personal message to increase the response rate.
 Users on LinkedIn and XING are flooded with messages on daily basis missing out on great conversations and new opportunities.

 Within the first 6 months we:
-* applied successfully for the German Gründerzuschuss to receive 35.000€ in total as start investment
+* applied successfully for the German Gründerzuschuss to receive 35.000€ in total as a start investment
 * built the wesource.io MVP in 4 weeks based on customer interviews in an agile process
 * applied successfully to the TheFamily acceleration program to get valuable business feedback and contacts and receive perks such as AWS credits to save hosting costs
 * sold the service to customers like Deutsche Post, 1&1, Deutsche Bahn, Raisin, headhunting agencies and more